fdezwonders/intellistar-2-jr-emulator/README.md

 ## Features
 Most of core animation and logic has been replicated including severe weather alerts, forecast descriptions, crawl text, and the Doppler radar map.

-*Some of these features are temporarily not working due to the discontinuation of WU's API*

 ## Looping
 To enable or disable looping, click on the TWC logo in the info-bar in the top-left corner of the emulator.